igrishaev/assignements/3.parser/README.md

 Every tag has its own multimethod implementation so the parser might be extended with ease.

+The Clojure structures follow the XML-friendly to make it easier to dump the content into an XML file.

 ## Parsing an RSA key:

 ```bash